-The specific values for the four corners of the rating field are called rating points (see Table 1-3).
+The specific values for the four corners of the rating field are called rating points (see Table 1-4).
+The values provided in the below table are not binding and may be updated without notice.
+For prevailing data refer to the GTD.

-Table 1-3 Rating points
+Table 1-4 Rating points